-Once we arrive at the site, you only have to buy the ticket if you have not already bought it online, and enter to enjoy a space full of culture and interactive activities to feel closer to each region of Spain.
+Once you arrive at the site, you only have to buy a ticket, if you have not already bought it online, and enter to enjoy a space full of culture and interactive activities to feel closer to each region of Spain.

 You have different types of tickets:

 • Family Pack: € 36.00 includes admission for two adults and two children from 4 to 12 years old.